 As a Professional Development Associate, Anastacia maintains a diverse portfolio of clients across the country who are implementing something they believe will make school more engaging for their youth.
 Anastacia’s experience ranges from supporting initiatives such as implementing project-based learning across a school district, building a culture of trust and collaboration within a staff, developing literacy across the curriculum, creating a trauma-informed pedagogy, crafting a new set of metrics for school evaluation that was eventually adopted in the state of New Mexico, and designing teacher curriculum “boot camps” for new practitioners.
 Strengths-based leadership, asset-based facilitation, appreciative interviews, asset-based observations, mapping systems, Improvement Science processes, leveraging project management tools, principals of Critical Friendship, and embodied leadership are some of the many tools & skills Anastacia has honed throughout the years

-Nationally, Anastacia has worked with school & district leadership on school reform & organization change including facilitating workshops at national conferences for organization such as School Reform Initiative, Coalition of Essential Schools, and Big Picture Learning while also supporting change initiatives in New York, New Mexico, Ohio, California, Colorado, Texas, Massachusetts, North Carolina, and Oregon.
+Nationally, Anastacia has worked with school & district leadership on school reform & organization change including facilitating workshops at national conferences for organization such as School Reform Initiative, Coalition of Essential Schools, and Big Picture Learning while also supporting change initiatives in New York, New Mexico, Ohio, California, Colorado, Texas, Massachusetts, North Carolina, Oregon, Arizona & Georgia.

 More About Anastacia Galloway